ImredeAngelo/Pathfinding-Visualized/README.md

 ## Pathfinding-Visualized
 Project for testing A* vs Jump Point Search (JPS) and Goal-Bounding.
-Only works for windows!
+Using OpenGL.
+Only tested on windows 10.

 # Jump Point Search
 An extension of A* that should be a magnitude faster through node-pruning.